orgrosua/yabe-webfont/readme.txt

 - **Custom Fonts** — Upload your custom fonts and use them on your WordPress website.
 - **Google Fonts Import** — Type on the search box to find the Google Fonts you want to self-host, then click the import button.
+- **Adobe Fonts** — Add the project/kit ID to use the Adobe Fonts on your WordPress website.

 ### Seamless integration with page builders